-With a stunning selection of runs spread across its three peaks, Sölden continues to attract visitors year after year.
-Based in the breathtaking Tirol region of Austria, the resort offers magnificent runs, spectacular views and amazing customer service.
+With a vast ski area and a stunning selection of runs spread across its three peaks, Sölden continues to attract many British skiers and snowboarders year after year.
+Based in the breath-taking Tirol region of Austria, the resort offers fantastic pistes, spectacular mountain views and an amazing lift system.

 - Off piste

 Sölden ski resort